 Sylvatic Plague: Prairie dogs are highly susceptible to this bacterial disease, which is transmitted by fleas.
 The endangered black-footed ferret is at even greater risk from the effects of the disease, because not only can it be infected by the disease, but prairie dogs are also its primary food source.

-Wildlife and human health are closely intertwined, as illustrated by recent outbreaks of West Nile virus and avian influenza.
-We're seeing more wildlife diseases, like SARS, traveling quickly around the planet.
+Wildlife and human health are closely intertwined, as illustrated by the COVID-19 pandemic and the SARS epidemic.
+We're seeing more wildlife diseases traveling quickly around the planet.
 As people increase their contact with wildlife, their habitat, and domestic animals, it's more and more likely diseases will be transmitted between people and wildlife.
 We need to maintain healthy ecosystems to reduce the risk of wildlife disease for our own health and for the future of America’s wildlife.

 But the natural world is not only a source of diseases; it is also the source of potential cures.
 Every year we discover more about how to treat disease from compounds we find in nature.
 We need to safeguard biodiversity to preserve all of the potentially useful compounds that nature is constantly inventing.